Galapagos - Formalities

 The Ministry of Environment official is interested in fumigation and sanitation.
 He will want to see a fumigation certificate and a sanitation certificate.

 You must have a fumigation certificate from the last port; if not you will have to have your vessel fumigated in the islands (see Fees).
 It must also be carried out with an approved product.
 If coming from Panama speak to your Panama Canal agent.

-Various fees need to be paid and do vary from port to port.
+Various fees need to be paid and do vary from port to port and agent to agent.
 The most expensive port appears to be Santa Cruz.
 All official expenses have to be paid in “cash” on the islands, paying with a Credit Card is not an option.

 As a summary:-